Leo I (emperor): Reign

-Leo's coronation as emperor on 7 February 457, was the first to add a Christian element to the traditional Roman procedure.
+Leo's coronation as emperor on 7 February 457 was the first to add a Christian element to the traditional Roman procedure.
 Though he was already crowned by the campidoctor in the official coronation ceremony at Hebdomon, he went to Hagia Sophia and deposited his crown at the altar.
-As he left the church, Patriarch of Constantinople placed the crown back on his head, a fact which symbolized the transformation of Roman imperial traditions into Medieval Roman and Christian ones.
+As he left the church, the Patriarch of Constantinople placed the crown back on his head, a fact which symbolized the transformation of Roman imperial traditions into Medieval Roman and Christian ones.
 This Christian coronation ritual was later imitated by courts all over Europe.

 His coronation adventus gave a key role to Aspar, who rode with Leo in his chariot during the procession in Constantinople and offered him a golden crown when they arrived at the Forum of Constantine.